Space Clothing

 Space Piracy

-Space piracy exists in a strange -- if somewhat amusing -- conceptual limbo: if most analysts agree on the fact that it does exist, very few can give a unified, consensual definition of it.
-While communal legal codes define notion such as "unlawful appropriation of cargo" or "craft hijacking", they do not have a clear concept of piracy in space.
+Space piracy exists in a strange — if somewhat amusing — conceptual limbo: if most analysts agree on the fact that it does exist, very few can give a unified, consensual definition of it.
+While communal legal codes define notions such as “unlawful appropriation of cargo” or “craft hijacking”, they do not have a clear concept of piracy in space.

 One thing is certain, however.
 The stereotypical pirate, preying on cargo ships from their asteroid hideout, boarding innocent vessels, stealing their AI and plundering their riches does not exist in any realistic capacity.
 The very nature of geometry drive FTL travel makes interception an extremely complex affair and there is little economic case for such a practice of piracy, considering the risks of triggering an overwhelming response from the powers that be.
 It doesn't mean unlawful endeavours carried out with ships are unheard of.